 Employer contributions to the Fund are expected to remain constant over the next few years as the District intends to satisfy the annual required contribution calculated by the Fund's actuary.
 With respect to investment income, the Fund will continue to structure its investment portfolio with the goal of maximizing returns over the long term.
-As the coronavirus pandemic has done significant damage to the financial markets the fund is expecting to suffer some investment loss in 2021.
+As the coronavirus pandemic and global turmoil have done significant damage to the financial markets, the fund is expecting to suffer some investment loss in 2022.